-The project site's existing uses that would be demolished as part of the project include 1,000 SF of restaurant space.
-To understand the change in waste generated during occupancy, estimates of existing waste generation of the part of the building that will be demolished were calculated.
+The project site's existing uses that would be demolished as part of the project include office and educational laboratory uses.
+To understand the change in waste generated during occupancy, estimates of existing waste generation of buildings that will be demolished were calculated.
 The City's ESD provides a list of waste generation factors for the occupancy phase of development, included as Appendix C of this report (City 2012).
-Table 6, Estimated Annual Solid Waste Generation and Diversion

-Rates - Existing Buildings, shows the estimated waste generation and diversion for the portion of the existing building on the site.
+Table 6, Estimated Annual Solid Waste Generation and Diversion Rates - Existing Building, shows the estimated waste generation and diversion for the existing building on the site.